shoutem/shoutem.github.io/_posts/1-7-2-SettingsTypesInExtension.md

 }
 ```

-Settings pages meant for manipulating extension settings can be found in `Extensions` tab for that extension.
+Settings pages meant for manipulating extension settings can be found in the `Extensions` tab for that extension.
 We call them `extension settings pages`.

 <p class="image">
 <img src='{{ site.baseurl }}/img/tutorials/settings-theme/extension-tab-extension-restaurants-settings.png'/>